Who are you? And who are you becoming?

 For a couple of months, as these changes took hold, I fell into the darkness of fear and helplessness because I kept trying to be who I had always been, trying to do the things I had always done.
 I was failing over and over.
 It felt really hard.
 I was incredibly frustrated and angry; fighting to hold onto who I and others defined me as.
 I was grieving the loss of myself.
 I wasn’t allowing the becoming.
 I wasn’t allowing new expressions of myself to emerge.
 Realizing this allowed for a significant shift in how I am now able to look at my situation with hope and optimism.
 I am focusing on what I can do.
 I am also building new skills through occupational therapy to improve my functionality around fundamental daily skills such as cognitive load management.
 Both of these efforts have helped to boost my confidence and sense of resilience.

 With all of these shifts, large and small, the piece I am currently struggling with most is how does this new me fit into this world among the friends and family who have always known me a certain way?
 I have changed, but mostly in ways not readily obvious to the casual observer.
 My push-pull is both wanting others to recognize and embrace the changes I am going through and having a deep desire not to need that validation.
-I have relied on other people’s definition and validation of me for so long, but now I no longer want to need it.
+I have relied on other people’s definitions and validation of me for so long, but now I no longer want to need it.
 It’s exhausting and unfulfilling.
-I am well aware that is a choice and a process.
+I am well aware that it is a choice and a process.
 I can choose to get my validation from myself and a much smaller inner circle, but it’s a process to let go of lifelong habits of being and defining.
 In this way and many more, I am learning to navigate life as the new me that is becoming.

 So, who are you becoming?